MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcpropertygridproperty-class.md

 ### <a name="remarks"></a>Açıklamalar

-## <a name="cmfcpropertygridpropertyonctlcolor"></a><a name="onctlcolor"></a>CMFCPropertyGridÖzellik::OnCtlColor
+## <a name="cmfcpropertygridpropertyonctlcolor"></a><a name="onctlcolor"></a> CMFCPropertyGridProperty:: OnCtlColor

-Bir özelliğin arka plan rengini doldurmak için bir fırça almak gerektiğinde çerçeve tarafından çağrılır.
+Bir özelliğin arka plan rengini dolduracak bir fırça alması gerektiğinde Framework tarafından çağırılır.

 ```
 virtual HBRUSH OnCtlColor(